bennybp/ToBeNamedLater-design/PROP-0010-TensorClass.md

   * Lazy evaluation pseduo supported (wiki desribes how to implement your own)

 ## What a Tensor API Needs To Do
  The Tensor API provides a common interface to the underlying Distributed and Shared APIs.
-For this section libraries refer to the choices for the distributed and shared APIs.
 It also serves as an insultating layer protecting our added features from the actual features of the libraries.
 I think it should do the following:

  * Support arbitrary rank
    * Honestly, it doesn't make much sense to only support up to say rank 4 as by that point generalization to higher ranks   is trivial